borisgontar/osmtags-js-sqlite/Readme.md

 On my NUC (Intel i0-12900, memory DDR4 at 3200 MHz, NVMe SSD) the process took 1 hour 14 min., 1995181 items/sec.

 The resuling database is about 36Mb in size.
-It's included into the <code>example</code>
-The resuling database is about 36Mb in size.
 It's included into the `example` subdirectory just in case you want to play with it.